Copywriting vs content writing: everything there is to know—and why your brand actually needs both to succeed.

 What are the different types of writing?

-Descriptive writing is used to help readers visualize or imagine what they’re reading.
-It uses adjectives, similes, metaphors and sensory words to describe a product, place, person, and even a service.
-This type of writing is used to write sales pages, in product and service descriptions, in blog posts, and more.
+The use of adjectives, similes, metaphors and sensory words better describe a product, place, person, and even a service.
+That’s why this type of writing is used in product and service descriptions, on sales pages, blog posts, and more.